 Obviously, Arnold wanted to take pictures for me, but I also brought my camera to get several perspectives.
 Most pictures are credited to Arnold as you may notice.
 I chose almost all from his library and only a few of my own, he is a professional after all.
 This is the meal we enjoyed together.
 I hope it inspires you to pay restaurant Vaaghals a visit.

-This was a press invitation by restaurant Vaaghals.
+This was an invitation by restaurant Vaaghals.
 As always, the content reflects my sincere opinion and is my personal recommendation.